 Interested and Affected Parties List the name of persons consulted in this column, and Mark with an X where those who must be consulted were in fact consulted Date Comments Received Issues raised EAPs response to issues as mandated by the applicant Section and paragraph reference in this report where the issues and or response were incorporated.

-South African Heritage Resources X Agency (SAHRA) Any comments received from the SAHRA will be incorporated into the final BAR and EMPR.

-OTHER AFFECTED PARTIES - - - -

-N/A - - - -

-INTERESTED PARTIES - - - -

-N/A - - - -

-iv) The Environmental attributes associated with the alternatives.
+Department of Agriculture, Environmental Affairs, Rural Development and Land Reform x No comments were received that could be incorporated into this final BAR and EMPR.
+Other Competent Authorities affected - - - - - Department of Agriculture, Land Reform and Rural Development (DALRRD) х No comments w ere received that could be incorporated into o this final BAR and EMPR.
+Department of Economic Development and Tourism (DEDT) Х Department of Labour (DoL) Х Pixley ka Seme District Municipality (PSDM) Х South African Heritage Resources Agency (SAHRA) Х OTHER AFFECTED PARTIES - - - - N/A - - - - INTERESTED PARTIES - - - - N/A - - - - iv) The Environmental attributes associated with the alternatives.